Chorlton-on-Medlock Town Hall: 19th century

+20th century–present

 The Fifth Pan-African Congress was held in the former town hall from 15 October to 21 October 1945: attendees included the future President of Malawi, Hastings Banda, the future President of Ghana, Kwame Nkrumah, and the future Premier of Western Nigeria, Obafemi Awolowo, as well as the future President of Kenya, Jomo Kenyatta.
 Decisions taken at that conference led to independence for a number of these countries.

+On 25 February 1952, the building was Grade II listed.

 The building was remodelled in the early 1970s, with the façade retained but the interior of the building demolished to create a new refectory for the School of Art, which by that time had become part of the new Manchester Polytechnic.
 The Mabel Tylecote Building, named after the Labour politician, Dame Mabel Tylecote, was built on an adjacent site to the northeast and was completed in 1973.
 Manchester Metropolitan University, which evolved from Manchester Polytechnic after a rebranding in 1992, decided to redevelop the site with a proposed new arts and humanities building in 2018.
 The construction work, which was carried out by Morgan Sindall to a design by Allies and Morrison, involved the demolition of both the 1970s building behind the town hall façade and the Mabel Tylecote Building: the work, which also included the restoration and cleaning of the town hall façade, was completed and the complex re-opened in December 2020.
 The project was highly commended in North West Project of the Year category for Constructing Excellence in 2020.